Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Experiments

 \subsection{Setup}

-In order to evaluate the manifold metric on model expansion, we first train a small base model with parameters $\phi$ until early stopping, at which point the parameters have evolved to $\phi^*$.
+To evaluate our metric on model expansion, we first train a small base model with parameters $\phi$ until early stopping, at which point the parameters have evolved to $\phi^*$.
 We record the best validation performance as $A(\phi^*)$.
-The first layer of the model is expanded to obtain a new set of parameters $\theta^{(0)}$ such that $A(\theta^{(0)}) = A(\phi^*)$, i.e. the expansion is function-preserving.
+The model is expanded to obtain a new set of parameters $\theta^{(0)}$ such that $A(\theta^{(0)}) = A(\phi^*)$, i.e. the expansion is function-preserving.
 We compute the manifold metric $M(\theta^{(0)}, \phi^*)$ using \autoref{eq:metric} (as a percentage).
 For simplicity, we refer to $M(\theta^{(t)}, \phi^*)$ as $M_t$ for the remainder of this work.
 The expanded model is trained for an additional $T$ epochs to obtain a performance gain $G_T = A(\theta^{(T)}) - A(\phi^*)$, where $\theta^{(t)}$ denotes the parameters after training the expanded model for $t\in[0, T]$ epochs.
 Although the first layer may appear specific, permuting these neurons can lead to a substantial shift in the parameter location, which is crucial for determining the geometry of the loss landscape~\citep{JMLR:v23:20-069}.

-We run our experiments with CNNs on CIFAR10/100, ResNet18 \cite{he2016deep} on CIFAR10, and TinyBERT/MiniBERT~\citep{BERT} on WikiText-103~\citep{merity2016pointer}.
+We run our experiments with CNNs on CIFAR10/100, ResNet18~\citep{he2016deep} on CIFAR10, and TinyBERT/MiniBERT~\citep{BERT} on WikiText-103~\citep{merity2016pointer}.
 Unless specified, hyper-parameters were determined with a grid search, detailed in Appendix~\ref{app:hyper}.
-CNNs/ResNets are expanded along the width/channels, and BERT models along the width of the intermediate layer in the feed-forward network.
-Permutations are also conducted along these specific axes (Appendix~\ref{app:permute}).
+CNNs/ResNets are expanded along the width/channels, and BERT models along the width of the intermediate layer in the feed-forward network. {We use cross-entropy loss for all our experiments.
+Validation accuracy for predicting class probabilities in CIFAR10/100 experiments and validation loss for predicting the original token in the masked language modeling task for WikiText-103 experiments were chosen as the performance evaluation criteria $A(\cdot)$.} Permutations are also conducted along these specific axes (Appendix~\ref{app:permute}).
 All results are averaged across $10$ seeds and presented along with the standard deviation.